Meet Councilmember Laurie-Anne Sayles

 Furthermore, Councilmember Sayles is very active in her community and volunteers for a variety of causes that fuel her passion for advocating.
 In particular, Councilmember Sayles is an active Executive Board member of the Muddy Branch Alliance, having served as the immediate past Editor of the shared Environmental newsletter, for Seneca Creek Watershed Partners, the Muddy Branch Alliance, and Watts Branch Watershed Alliance.
 As Editor of the organization's newsletter, Councilmember Sayles enhanced the environmental focus area to the newsletter by conducting interviews with local environmentalists and timely legislative updates.
 Moreover, Councilmember Sayles received the City of Gaithersburg Environmentalist of the Year award in 2017 and continues leading advocacy efforts and community clean-ups for our local watershed.
 Councilmember Sayles also serves as the Political Action Chair for the Black Minister's Conference and was recently appointed to the Interfaith Partners for the Chesapeake Board of Trustees, where she serves as a member of the Governance Committee.
 Moreover, Councilmember Sayles founded the Gaithersburg Upcounty Breakfast Club, to convene industry leaders, elected officials and residents in an informal environment, to discuss ideas and concerns unique to the Upcounty region.
 As a result of Councilmember Sayles' extensive record of accomplishments; nationally, across the state of Maryland, Montgomery County, and the City of Gaithersburg, she received a 2018 Daily Record Top 100 Woman in Maryland award.

-In addition to Councilmember Sayles' substantial community involvement, she works at the Food & Drug Administration (FDA), providing IT Project Management and Business Analysis support to the FDA's Center for Drug Evaluation and Research (CDER) Office of New Drugs, performing essential public health duties by making sure safe and effective drugs are available to improve the health of people in the United States.
+In addition to Councilmember Sayles' substantial community involvement, she works at the Food & Drug Administration (FDA), performing essential public health duties to ensure safe and effective drugs and devices are available to improve the health of people in the United States.